While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 Parking Lot Hot Spring

-Although its setting is not quite as idyllic as the other Travertine Hot Springs, its easy access makes it one of the most popular.
+Although its setting is not quite as idyllic as the other Travertine Hot Springs, its easy access makes it one of the most popular pools in the area.

 Main Travertine Hot Springs